joshbegley/nyt-latest/README.md

 `How the museum and Indian institutions overcame eight years of physical and diplomatic challenges to bring 125 rare Buddhist art works to New York.`\
 https://nytimes.com/2023/07/25/arts/design/buddhist-art-india-met.html?searchResultPosition=3

-**‘Attenzione, Pickpocket!’**\
+**‘Attenzione, Pickpocket!’
+A TikTok Star Watches Out for Tourists in Italy**\
 `Monica Poli has spent years patrolling the streets of Venice.
-Now she’s famous on TikTok.
+Now she’s famous on social media.
 Well, at least her voice is.`\
 https://nytimes.com/2023/07/25/style/attenzione-pickpocket.html?searchResultPosition=4

 **Blue Bird, in the East Village, Goes All-In on Cocktails With Fruits and Veggies**\